 The blast furnace office itself was a relatively small and drab flat roofed concrete building.
 This could most easily be reached from near the General Offices via a pedestrian tunnel which ran under the highline.
-At ground level were David Hunter’s and Archie Woolley’s offices and those of the Blast Furnace Engineer, Walter Freeman and his clerk – David Cresswell.
+At ground level were the offices of David Hunter, Archie Woolley and those of the Blast Furnace Engineer, Walter Freeman and his clerk – David Cresswell.
 A set of external metal steps led to two upper offices – basically a divided concrete box on the roof of a bigger concrete box below, each with its own front door open to a flat rooftop with a handrail to the steps leading down.
 One was Ted’s and mine, next door was another office occupied by an elderly fellow called Ken Sudlow who I think did statistical work.
 While I was there Ken retired and was replaced by Jack Graham.
-Since the back of the office building actually formed part of the wall of the stockyard and with our door opening directly outside it was a very dusty place !
+Since the back of the office building actually formed part of the wall of the stockyard and with our door opening directly outside (at the front) it was a very dusty place !
 Every day I would wipe a layer of dust off the desk….

 The job was generally very routine as can be seen in my diary.
 Each morning I would call into the shift manager’s office (actually a small hut) located at ground level near the hot blast stoves and collect the A3 sized report sheet covering the past twenty four hours operation.
 This included the analyses of the four or five casts and slag flushes along with (I think) the number of charges (skips) with weights of iron ore, coke, mill scale, turnings and limestone.
 I would then continue and ascend up to the ‘highline’ which was where the railway wagons discharged into the bunkers.
 Each wagon had a ticket which was deposited into a box for me to collect although I seem to recall pulling tickets from individual wagons too.